- Complimentary snacks

 - Star Alliance Gold Members (except United Premier members and above) departing on a domestic or international flight operated by a Star Alliance carrier in any class of service (+1 guest)

-- United Club one-time pass holders (paper or electronic passes) (no guests)
+- United Club one-time pass holders (subject to capacity restrictions) (no guests)

 - Active U.S. military personnel departing on a same-day United flight (+family members)